Guderian2nd/TrueHistoryAI/AI Rules.md

 IF RemainingLabor is RemainLaborHigh OR RemainingLabor is RemainLaborVeryHigh THEN NeedFightingUnit is High

-IF DeltaCityNum is CityHigh THEN NeedCity is Low

-IF DeltaCityNum is CityMedium THEN NeedCity is Medium

-IF DeltaCityNum is CityLow THEN NeedCity is High

 IF NeedCity is Low THEN NeedPioneer is VeryLow

 IF NeedCity is High THEN NeedPioneer is VeryHigh